Hypnopompia: Future research horizons

-Owing to similarities between hypnagogic hallucinations and those experienced by people with dementia, Parkinson’s and schizophrenia, significant progress is being made on understanding the neurobiological basis of this experience.
+Owing to similarities between hypnopompic hallucinations and those experienced by people with dementia, Parkinson's and schizophrenia, significant progress is being made on understanding the neurobiological basis of this experience.
 Researchers have identified "a common neurofunctional substrate [which] points to a shared pattern of brain activation" underlying elements of schizophrenic delusions and these near-waking hallucinations: "with regional grey matter blood flow values being maximally increased in right parietal-occipital regions" during hypnagogic hallucinations and many schizoid episodes.
 Thus, such painful near-waking experiences could be rendered obsolete.